Tag Archives: research

 My next trip took me to another group of friends in Nawandyo who really took me places last year.
 Kyambu and his family showed me amazing hospitality, complete with milk tea fresh from the cow, and weeks of fascinating ritual last year.
 Naturally, I had some follow-up questions after having been home to try to understand my materials and present them to a couple of different audiences.
 Mzee Kyambu invited me to take a seat next to him in the small shade of his eissabo (shrine).

 There he and his son, Andrew, gave me a ninety minute interview of extraordinary value.
 Two days later, they followed it up with another, shorter session.
 I’ve been so grateful to meet with hospitable kindness in Busoga, and those who have shown it to me have become truly valuable teachers.
-This latest body of work helps me to clarify some lingering questions and more effectively compare Soga ritual with what I’m seeing in Uganda.
+This latest body of work helps me to clarify some lingering questions and more effectively compare Soga ritual with what I’m seeing in Buganda.
 Now it’s about continued access to really solid language experts who can help me analyze and interpret these materials!

 1 Comment